-Within Basic Operating System/360 (16K), the assemblers can be used on System/360 Models 30, 40, 50, 65, and 75, provided that main storage and input/output requirements are satisfied.
-The assemblers (16K Disk and 16K Tape) will both accept the same source language input and produce identical object output.
+Within the Disk and Tape Operating Systems the assemblers can be used on System/360 Models 30, 40, 50, 65, and 75, provided that main storage and input/output requirements are satisfied.
+The assemblers (disk and tape) will both accept the same source language input and produce identical object output.

-The Basic Operating System/360 Assembler (16K Disk/Tape) assembles source programs written in the System/360 Basic Programming Support Basic Assembler Language, the Basic Programming Support Assembler (8K Tape) Language, the IBM 7090/7094 Support Package for IBM System/360 Assembler Language, and the Basic Operating System/360 Assembler (8K Disk) Language, with the following exceptions:
+1A 2400-series Magnetic Tape Unit may be substituted for this device.
+(It may be 7-track or 9-track.
+If 7-track is used the data conversion feature is required and the tape must be set converter on, translator off, odd parity.)
+The 1052 Printer-Keyboard must be operable if device assignment is tape.
+The System/360 Disk and Tape Operating Systems Assembler assembles source programs written in the System/360 Basic Programming Support Basic Assembler Language, the Basic Programming Support Assembler (8K Tape) Language, the IBM 7090/7094 Support Package for IBM System/360 Assembler Language, and the Basic Operating System/360 Assembler (8K Disk) Language, with the following exceptions:

-- The XFR assembler instruction, which is considered an invalid mnemonic operation code in Basic Operating System/360 (16K Disk/Tape) is not allowed. - Additional cards may be required in macro definitions (if used by the source program) to satisfy Basic Operating System/360 (16K Disk/Tape) macro requirements. - System macro instructions are changed, where necessary, to conform with the proper Basic Operating System requirements. - 4.
-An MNOTE assembler instruction whose operand entry consists solely of a message enclosed in apostrophes is given a severity code of one. - 5.
-AIF operand entries must not contain explicit boolean zeros or ones.
+- The XFR assembler instruction, which is considered an invalid mnemonic operation code in DOS/TOS Operating Systems is not allowed. - Additional cards may be required in Macro definitions (if used by the source program) to satisfy DOS/TOS Operating Systems macro requirements. - System macro instructions are changed, where necessary, to conform with the proper DOS/TOS requirements. - An MNOTE assembler instruction whose operand entry consists solely of a message enclosed in apostrophes is given a severity code of one. - 5.
+AIF operand entries must not contain explicit binary zeros or ones.

-The Basic Operating System/360 (16K Disk/Tape) assembler language is a subset of the Operating System/360 assembler language.
-Source programs written in Basic Operating System/360 (16K Disk/Tape) assembler language will be acceptable to the Operating System/360 assemblers provided that system macro instructions are changed, where necessary, to conform with the proper Operating System requirements.
+The DOS/TOS Operating Systems assembler language is a subset of the Operating System assembler language.
+Source programs written in DOS/TOS assembler language will be acceptable to the Operating System assemblers provided that system macro instructions are changed, where necessary, to conform with the proper Operating System requirements.